 • Many car leases do not allow you to choose your own insurance, so you may be stuck paying for a poor value car insurance policy.

-• If you were to lose your job while under a novated lease, the lease will become a consumer lease, meaning you might lose the benefits of tax deductions or a maintenance package.
+• If you were to lose your job while under a novated lease, the lease may convert to a finance or operating lease which might mean losing your pre-tax benefits.

 • It can be risky to rely on tax benefits as government regulations can change.